How to Draw a Rocket – Step by Step Drawing Tutorial

 Easy Peasy Paper Projects Book Cover

-No fancy supplies — just paper, scissors, and a little imagination.
+I designed every project so kids can do it themselves — no fancy supplies, just paper, scissors, and a little imagination.

 How to Draw Rocket Step by Step